 Yes, step zero!
-To start, click to download our installer/test drive plugin and install it using the steps above, in your “Plugins > Add New” area of WordPress.
+You have already done this if you tried the normal installation method.
+But if you have not the first step is to download the installer plugin from your ProPhoto account page and install it using the steps above, in your “Plugins > Add New” area of WordPress.
 Following the steps above, you must confirm that your web server can run ProPhoto 6 before you proceed.
 Contact your hosting company about any of the issues mentioned in the compatibility check found in the P6 Installer screen.

 Login to WordPress and visit the “Appearance > Themes” area where you can click the Add New button up top.